2023–24 Tottenham Hotspur F.C. season: Season overview

 Newly-appointed Tottenham head coach Ange Postecoglou became the first Australian to manage in the Premier League.

-The start of the season saw the arrival of Australian manager Ange Postecoglou and the exit of long time serving players including Harry Kane who had been a constant presence for Tottenham.
-Other players who exited the club where Lucas Moura who saw out his contract and the exit of Harry Winks who had been at the club since 2014.
-Davinson Sánchez who had a difficult time at Spurs was sold to Turkish club Galatasaray.
-Dejan Kulusevski and Pedro Porro who were loaned in last season sign permanent papers at the start of this season.
+The start of the season saw the arrival of Australian manager Ange Postecoglou and the exit of several long-serving players, including Harry Kane, who had been a constant presence for Tottenham.
+Other players who exited the club included Lucas Moura, who had seen out his contract and Harry Winks, who had been at the club since 2014.
+Davinson Sánchez, who had had a difficult time at Spurs, was sold to Turkish club Galatasaray.
+Dejan Kulusevski and Pedro Porro who had arrived on loan in the previous season signed permanent papers at the start of the 2023–24 season.

-Tottenham started the season away to Brentford where the game finished to a 2–2 draw.
-The following week was a home game against Manchester United which Spurs won 2–0.
-The form continued with an away win at Bournemouth however in the League Cup Tottenham where drawn against Fulham.
-This was another away day that ended in a 1–1 all draw and needed penalties to decide the tie.
-Son Heung-min and Kulusevski converted their penalties, however Davinson Sánchez penalty was saved by Marek Rodák.
+Tottenham started the season away to Brentford, where the game finished in a 2–2 draw.
+The following week saw a home game against Manchester United, which Spurs won 2–0.
+The unbeaten start to the season continued with an away win at Bournemouth; however, in the League Cup Tottenham were drawn against Fulham.
+This was another away day that ended in a 1–1 draw at full time and needed penalties to decide the tie.
+Son Heung-min and Kulusevski converted their penalties, however Davinson Sánchez's penalty was saved by Marek Rodák.
 Fulham scored all five of theirs to knock Tottenham out of the competition.
-This also was Davinson Sánchez last game for the club as a little over a week later he was sold to Galatasaray.
+This also was Davinson Sánchez's final game for the club, as a little over a week later he was sold to Galatasaray.

 In the league Tottenham were unbeaten in their first ten games and sitting in first place right up to the beginning of November.
-On 6 November Spurs were at home against Chelsea, Tottenham started the game well with a goal from Dejan Kulusevski in the sixth minute.
-Eight minutes later, Son had a goal debatably disallowed for a negligible offside.
+On 6 November, Spurs played at home against Chelsea: Tottenham started the game well with a goal from Dejan Kulusevski in the sixth minute.
+Eight minutes later, Son had a goal controversially disallowed for a negligible offside.
 However, in the 33rd minute Cristian Romero was sent off for a foul despite clearly winning the ball, something which many other players were not sent off for later in the season.
 This allowed Chelsea to get back into the game at 1–1.
-In first half injury time Reece James escaped a red card for an elbow to the face of Destiny Udogie, which would have leveled the teams at 10 players each.
-The game stayed that way for a period of time until Tottenham lost Udogie to a second yellow in the 55th minute.
-Being two men down allowed Chelsea to overcome Tottenham resulting in Nicolas Jackson claiming a second half hat trick resulting in a 4–1 loss.
+In first-half injury time Reece James escaped a red card for an elbow to the face of Destiny Udogie, which would have leveled the teams at 10 players each.
+The game stayed even for a period of time, until Tottenham lost Udogie to a second yellow in the 55th minute.
+Their two-player advantage allowed Chelsea to overcome Tottenham, resulting in Nicolas Jackson claiming a second-half hat trick, with the final result a 4–1 loss for Spurs.